Sionkob/MrQiRealNPC/README.md

 As the mod is updated, more functions will be added, removed, or modified.

-Currently, I'm working on the beta version of the mod.
+Currently, the mod is on beta.
 At the moment, this version adds:
 - Unlocks Mr. Qi as a romance option (see more details below)
 - Adds more heart events for Mr. Qi (see more details below)
 - Adds 10 hearts dialogue if Mr. Qi is not a romance option
-- Adds dialogue lines up to 6 hearts if Mr. Qi is a romance option
+- Adds dialogue lines up to 8 hearts if Mr. Qi is a romance option
 - Adds the possibility of inviting Mr. Qi to see a movie if he is a romance option

-Currently, it's not possible to install the beta version, but it will be available soon.
+- Adds more map strings

 # What does not work/is not 100% ready?
 Currently there are a few things that are not complete yet, I will finish them as soon as possible:
 - The schedules are incomplete
-- The dialogue lines of 8 and 10 hearts when Mr. Qi becomes a romance option are missing
+- The dialogue lines of 10 hearts when Mr. Qi becomes a romance option are missing
-- Some of Mr. Qi's heart events when he becomes a romance option are missing
+- The Mr. Qi's 10 hearts event when he becomes a romance option are missing
 - Mr. Qi's marriage dialogues are missing
 - Mr. Qi's patio and spouse room are missing
 - Mr. Qi's schedules when he becomes a romance option are missing